cockroachdb/terraform-provider-cockroach/docs/resources/maintenance_window.md

 ### Required

-- `id` (String) Cluster ID
+- `id` (String) Cluster ID.
-- `offset_duration` (Number) The offset duration is the duration in seconds from the beginning of each Monday (UTC) after which the maintenance window starts.
+- `offset_duration` (Number) Duration in seconds from the beginning of each Monday (UTC) after which the maintenance window starts.
-- `window_duration` (Number) The window duration is the duration in seconds that the maintenance window will remain active for after it starts.
+- `window_duration` (Number) Duration in seconds that the maintenance window will remain active for after it starts.